fiorotto8/PicosecDataAnalysis/README.md

 After is created the results folder, if it doesn't exist yet, and a file ROOT named `result_path/Run_*run_num*.root`.

-Then is take the number of files to analyse.
-If is not specified by the user the program will analyse every file in the selected run.
+Then is take the number of files to analyze.
+If is not specified by the user the program will analyze every file in the selected run.
 Files are sorted by channel number (the default channel is 2).

 After are taked the files separately and is used the class `ScopeSequence` that is defined in `waveform`.
 Initialising a `ScopeSequence` object defines automatically some wave and scope parameters like impedance and point per wave.
 With the function `GetWaves()` every wave is taken singularly.
 The time elapsed collecting waves is computed and shown in the terminal.